deltafi/deltafi/deltafi-docs/public/docs/actions.md

 OffsetDateTime startTime = context.getStartTime();
 // system name from DeltaFi System Properties
 String systemName = context.getSystemName();
-// the optional collect configuration in effect for the action CollectConfiguration collect = context.getCollect();
+// the optional join configuration in effect for the action JoinConfiguration join = context.getJoin();
-// the optional collected DeltaFile ids
+// the optional join DeltaFile ids
-List<String> collectedDids = context.getCollectedDids();
+List<UUID> joinedDids = context.getJoinedDids();
+// the optional memo field used to pass bookmarking info to timed ingress actions String memo = context.getMemo();
 ```

 Execution methods for each Python action type are passed a `Context`.
 The context gives you access to information about